 Bureau of Health Facility Regulation

 A birth center is a licensed facility that is not an ambulatory surgical center, hospital or located within a hospital where births are planned to occur (following a normal, uncomplicated, low-risk pregnancy) away from the mother’s usual place of residence.

-NEW: Beginning with the 2018-2019 reporting year, birth center annual reports must be submitted using the Agency’s online Birth Center Annual Reporting (BCAR) system.
+Reminder: Licensed birth centers must submit an annual report using the Agency’s online Birth Center Annual Reporting (BCAR) system no later than July 30 each year.
 Please see the Birth Center Annual Report section below for details.

 Facilities must meet license requirements through the submission of a completed application, required documentation, and completion of satisfactory licensure and life safety surveys.